Finding An OCD Therapist For Obsessive-Compulsive Disorder Treatment

 What is obsessive-compulsive disorder (OCD)?

-There are many false myths and stereotypes about OCD showcased in the media. and perpetuated in popular culture.
-That’s why it’s important to understand that OCD is a serious mental illness, not simply a clean, organized, or hyper-focused personality type.
+Many false myths and stereotypes about obsessive compulsive disorder are showcased in media and perpetuated in popular culture.
+That’s why it’s important to understand that obsessive compulsive disorder is a serious mental illness.
+It is considered an anxiety disorder, and it isnot simply a clean, organized, or hyper-focused personality type.

-Types of obsessions and compulsions in obsessive-compulsive disorder (OCD) treatment
+Types of obsessions and compulsions in obsessive-compulsive disorder treatment

-Instead, symptoms of OCD can vary, and there are various types of compulsions and obsessions that someone may experience, including the following:
+Instead, like any anxiety disorder, symptoms of obsessive compulsive disorder can vary, and there are various types of compulsions and obsessions that someone may experience, including the following:

 • Contamination fears and compulsions